Down syndrome patient on his way to third triathlon thanks to special eye treatment

 "It was hard... but my eyes got stronger with it," Ballard said.

 The procedure is the only FDA-approved surgery for people who have been affected by keratoconus.
-Optometrist Dr. Blake Williamson said the procedure decreases the need for future surgeries.
+Ophthalmologist Dr. Blake Williamson said the procedure decreases the need for future surgeries.

 "You get less thinning [of the cornea] and less need to go ahead and have a corneal transplant," Williamson said.